ErikOnBike/light-play/README.md

 See the following blog for some more information on how the resource can be kept low. http://erikonbike.blogspot.nl

+This command line player uses only very basic C libs.
+The only exception is the pthreads lib.
+A MD5 module from Solar Designer <solar at openwall.com> is the only external code in use.
+See http://openwall.info/wiki/people/solar/software/public-domain-source-code/md5

+All code is written by me, but some ideas have been taken from other sources like JustePort and forked-daapd.
+The streaming of audio to the AirPort Express without using RSA encryption for authentication, seems new.
+I have not found other players doing this.
+It will probably work on AirPlay as well (a first test shows positive results).

 Have fun.
 Erik